19

 1

 • \$\begingroup\$ Additionally/Alternatively "I felt like I couldn't get the technique right for a long time.
 One night we camped with a stranger, and he saw me practicing, and pointed out I was placing my foot wrong.
 Bingo!
 Now I can dodge attacks with ease!"
-Explains the sudden jump in AC in a couple hours of in-game. \$\endgroup\$ Apr 10, 2015 at 23:02
+Explains the sudden jump in AC in a couple hours of in-game. \$\endgroup\$ Commented Apr 10, 2015 at 23:02

 2